miso-lims/miso-lims/docs/user_manual/type_data.md

 right to create the kit descriptor.

 Once a kit has been created, it is possible to link existing [Targeted Sequencing](#targeted_sequencing) values to the kit descriptor.
-Then, if a library is prepared using this kit descriptor, dilutions created from the library can select a targeted sequencing from the ones linked to the kit descriptor.
+Then, if a library is prepared using this kit descriptor, dilutions created from the library can be assigned a targeted sequencing from the targeted sequencings linked to the kit descriptor.
 This means that if a desired targeted sequencing is not available for a dilution, this can be solved by linking the targeted sequencing to the kit descriptor of the dilution's parent library.

 {% include userman-toplink.md %}